fermyon/developer/content/spin/http-trigger.md

 `/base/bar/baz/qux/quux` and so on).

-If multiple components could potentially handle the same request based on their defined routes, the last component defined in `spin.toml` takes precedence.
+If multiple components could potentially handle the same request based on their defined routes, the component whose route has the longest matching prefix takes precedence.

-In the following example:
+In the following example, any request starting with the  `/foo/` prefix (e.g. `/foo/bar`) will be handled by `component-1`:

 ```toml
 # spin.toml